Marcel the Shell with Shoes On (2021 film): Accolades

 On July 20, 2022, Dean Fleischer Camp said that even with the film having animated characters living and interacting with a live-action world, it will be eligible for consideration to be nominated for Best Animated Feature at the 95th Academy Awards in 2023.
 He went on to say that in order for it to be considered, he and A24 will have to submit documentation to prove that it has met the requirements in which "animation must figure in no less than 75 percent of the picture's running time.
 In addition, a narrative animated film must have a significant number of characters animated."
 On November 9, 2022, the Academy of Motion Picture Arts and Sciences officially deemed the film eligible for consideration in the Animated Feature category.
-It was also nominated for a Golden Globe Award for Best Animated Feature Film, but lost to Guillermo del Toro's Pinocchio.
+It was also nominated for a Golden Globe Award for Best Animated Feature Film, but lost to Guillermo del Toro's Pinocchio which would also win the Oscar afterwards.